Institutions of society examples. Social institution: concept, types, functions

 4. Basic characteristics of social institutions

-Taking into account E. Durkheim's theory of social facts and proceeding from the fact that social institutions should be considered the most important social facts, sociologists have deduced a number of basic social characteristics that social institutions should have:
+Taking into account E. Durkheim’s theory of social facts and based on the fact that social institutions should be considered the most important social facts, sociologists have derived a number of basic social characteristics that social institutions should have:

-1) institutions are perceived by individuals as an external reality.
-In other words, the institution for any individual person is something external, existing separately from the reality of thoughts, feelings or fantasies of the individual himself.
-In this characteristic, the institution resembles other entities of external reality—even trees, tables, and telephones—each of which is outside the individual;
+1) institutions are perceived by individuals as external reality.
+In other words, an institution for any individual person is something external, existing separately from the reality of thoughts, feelings or fantasies of the individual himself.
+In this characteristic, the institution has similarities with other entities of external reality - even trees, tables and telephones - each of which is located outside the individual;

 2) institutions are perceived by the individual as an objective reality.
-Something is objectively real when any person agrees that it really exists, and independently of his consciousness, and is given to him in his sensations;
+Something is objectively real when any person agrees that it really exists, regardless of his consciousness, and is given to him in his sensations;

 3) institutions have coercive power.
-To some extent, this quality is implied by the two previous ones: the fundamental power of the institution over the individual is precisely that it exists objectively, and the individual cannot wish it to disappear at his will or whim.
-Otherwise, there may be negative sanctions;
+To some extent this quality is implied by the previous two: the fundamental power of an institution over the individual consists precisely in the fact that it exists objectively, and the individual cannot wish it to disappear at his will or whim.
+Otherwise there may be negative sanctions;

 4) institutions have moral authority.
-Institutions proclaim their right to legitimation—that is, they reserve the right not only to punish the violator in some way, but also to issue a moral reprimand to him.
-Of course, institutions vary in their degree of moral strength.
+Institutions proclaim their right to legitimation - that is, they reserve the right not only to punish the violator in some way, but also to impose moral censure on him.
+Of course, institutions vary in the degree of their moral force.
 These variations are usually expressed in the degree of punishment imposed on the offender.
-The state in an extreme case can deprive him of his life; neighbors or co-workers may boycott him.
-In both cases, punishment is accompanied by a sense of indignant justice in those members of society who are involved in this.
+In extreme cases, the state can take his life; neighbors or co-workers may boycott him.
+In both cases, the punishment is accompanied by a sense of indignant justice among those members of society who are involved in it.

 5. Development of social institutions and institutionalization

-The development of society goes largely through the development of social institutions.
-The wider the institutionalized sphere in the system of social ties, the more opportunities society has.
-The diversity of social institutions and their development is perhaps the most accurate criterion for the maturity and reliability of a society.
-The development of social institutions manifests itself in two main variants: first, the emergence of new social institutions; secondly, the improvement of already established social institutions.
+The development of society occurs largely through the development of social institutions.
+The wider the institutionalized sphere in the system of social connections, the greater opportunities society has.
+The diversity of social institutions and their development is perhaps the most reliable criterion of the maturity and reliability of a society.
+The development of social institutions is manifested in two main options: first, the emergence of new social institutions; secondly, the improvement of already established social institutions.

 The formation and formation of an institution in the form in which we observe it (and take part in its functioning) takes quite a long time. historical period.
 This process is called institutionalization in sociology.
 In other words, institutionalization is the process by which certain social practices become sufficiently regular and long-lasting to be described as institutions.